 In 2008, we established a stock repurchase program authorizing the repurchase of up to \$100.0 million of our common stock.
 In November 2013, we announced an increase of \$51.0 million to our stock repurchase program.
-As of December 31, 2018, we had repurchased a total of 3,307,911 shares of our common stock for approximately \$126.0 million under this program, resulting in \$25.0 million of available authorization remaining.
+As of December 31, 2019, we had repurchased a total of 3,307,911 shares of our common stock for approximately \$126.0 million under this program, resulting in \$25.0 million of available authorization remaining.
 Purchases may be made at our discretion in the form of open market repurchase programs, privately negotiated transactions, accelerated share repurchase programs or a combination of these methods.
 The actual timing and amount of our repurchases will depend on Company and market conditions.

-In addition, we repurchased 180,084 and 195,831 shares of common stock from management in 2018 and 2017, respectively, in connection with the vesting of equity awards to pay the statutory tax withholdings of employees, at an average price of \$59.80 per share in 2018 and \$54.20 per share in 2017, and held the shares as treasury shares.
+In addition, we repurchased 185,688 and 180,084 shares of common stock from management in 2019 and 2018, respectively, in connection with the vesting of equity awards to pay the statutory tax withholdings of employees, at an average price of \$50.47 per share in 2019 and \$59.80 per share in 2018, and held the shares as treasury shares.

-19. Earnings Per Share
+17. Earnings Per Share

-Basic earnings per share ("EPS") represents income divided by the weighted average number of common shares outstanding during the measurement period.
-Diluted EPS represents income divided by the weighted average number of common shares outstanding during the measurement period while also giving effect to all potentially dilutive common shares that were outstanding during the period using the treasury stock method.
+Basic earnings per share ("EPS") represents income (loss) divided by the weighted average number of common shares outstanding during the measurement period.
+Diluted EPS represents income (loss) divided by the weighted average number of common shares outstanding during the measurement period while also giving effect to all potentially dilutive common shares that were outstanding during the period using the treasury stock method.